Seminole Hard Rock Hotel & Casino Hollywood

+Integrated resort in Broward County, Florida, U.S.

-Seminole Hard Rock Hotel & Casino Hollywood, also known as The Guitar Hotel, due to its tower having been designed and constructed to resemble a Gibson Les Paul guitar, is an integrated resort near Hollywood, Florida, United States, located on 100 acre of the Hollywood Reservation of the Seminole Tribe of Florida.
-The property currently has three hotel towers, a 140000 sqft casino, large poker room, a 4 acre lagoon-style pool facility with a center bar and many private restaurants, shops, spa, cabanas, bars and nightclubs, and the Hard Rock Event Center.
-A large expansion was completed in October 2019.
+The Seminole Hard Rock Hotel & Casino Hollywood is an integrated resort in Broward County, Florida, United States, part of the Miami/Fort Lauderdale metropolitan area, located on 100 acres of the Hollywood Reservation of the Seminole Tribe of Florida.
+As of October 2019, the property has three hotel towers, a 140000 sqft casino, large poker room, and a 4 acre lagoon-style pool facility.

+A large expansion was completed in October 2019, adding The Guitar Hotel, designed and constructed to resemble a Gibson Les Paul guitar hence the name.
+The expansion also involved the replacement of Seminole Paradise with The Shoppes at The Guitar Hotel, and the opening of a 7,000-seat Hard Rock Live to replace the smaller 5,500-seat arena of the same name.